StefanVermeent/WMC/0_pilot_study/preregistration.md

-        -   Questionnaire of Unpredictability in Childhood \[QUIC (adapted); Glynn et al. ([2019](#ref-glynn_2019))\]: We made three general changes to the original scale as described in Glynn et al. (2019; See [Table S2](#appendix)).
+        -   Questionnaire of Unpredictability in Childhood \[QUIC (adapted); Glynn et al. ([2019](#ref-glynn_2019))\]: We made three general changes to the original scale as described in Glynn et al. (2019).
 First, we adapted all items to refer to experiences before age 13.
 This was done to reduce cognitive load from having to go back-and-forth between different time scales.
 Second, most items were rated on a scale of 1 (never true) to 5 (very often true) instead of the original yes/no answer format.
 An exception was made for four items of the parental environment scale which asked for more specific experiences (e.g., “I experienced changes in my custody arrangement”).
 For these items, we adopted a response scale with the options “never”, “only once”, “a couple times”, “several times”, “many times”.
 Third, quantifiers such as “frequently”, “often”, and “There was a period of time when
             \[…\]” were dropped to better match the response scale.
 We excluded the item “My parents got divorced” because it did